Friday, 21 April 2017

 Cefn Digoll (SJ 264 058)

-There has been a Significant Name Change to a hill that is listed in the Y Pedwarau and Y Trechol - The Dominant Hills of Waleswith the height, drop and dominance of the hill being confirmed by a Trimble GeoXH 6000 survey which took place on the 24th and 28th March 2017, with the bwlch of the hill also analysed via LIDAR data by Aled Williams.
+There has been a Significant Name Change to a hill that is listed in the Y Pedwarau - The 400m Hills of Wales and Y Trechol - The Dominant Hills of Waleswith the summit height, bwlch height and their locations, the drop and dominance of the hill derived by a Trimble GeoXH 6000 survey and LIDAR analysis conducted by Myrddyn Phillips and Aled Williams.

 The criteria for the two lists that this name change applies to are:

-The hill is a part of the Cefn Digoll range, this group of hills is situated in the north-eastern part of Mid and West Wales (Region B, Sub-Region B1), and is positioned above the A 483 road and the village of Trewern to its north and the town of Y Trallwng (Welshpool) to its west north-west.
+The hill is adjoined to the Stiperstones group of hills, which are situated in the eastern part of South Wales (Region B, Sub-Region B2), and it is positioned with the B4388 and the A483 roads to its west and a minor road to its east, and has the town of Y Trallwng (Welshpool) towards the south-west.

 Beacon Ring 408m SJ265058 126216 Marilyn.
 Clem/Yeaman.
 Trig pillar marked on map.

-Therefore, the name this hill is now listed by in the Y Pedwarau and Y Trechol – The Dominant Hills of Wales is Cefn Digoll, as this is the Welsh name for the hill.
+Therefore, the name this hill is now listed by in the Y Pedwarau - The 400m Hills of Wales and Y Trechol – The Dominant Hills of Wales is Cefn Digoll, and this was derived from historic documents including the Ordnance Survey One-Inch 'Old Series' map and local knowledge, with the prioritised language protocol also being used.

 The full details for the hill are: